Blower Door Test in National Park, NJ

 How Is A Blower Door Test Conducted?

-When air is drawn out by the fan, outdoor air seeps in through unsealed joints and hidden cracks.
+When the fan pulls indoor air outward, fresh air from outside rushes in through leaks and weak spots.
 A sensitive nanometer helps us measure and compare the pressure created by the fan with the interior air pressure.
-These measurements are used to calculate air changes per hour (ACH), which reflects the home’s airtightness and performance under NJ weather.
+The data is converted into air changes per hour (ACH), identifying how tightly sealed and energy-efficient the house is in NJ.

 What Is A Passing Blower Door Test Score?